themesberg/flowbite/content/getting-started/phoenix.md

 </section>
 ```

-4. Furthermore, we can copy one of the [feature sections](https://flowbite.com/blocks/marketing/feature/) and add it next in line:
+4. Furthermore, we can copy one of the [feature sections](https://flowbite.com/blocks/marketing/feature/) and add it next in the line:

 ```html
 <section class="bg-white dark:bg-gray-900">